yakik/Javascript-Runtime-Spies/readme.md

 ### Runtime Spies - Javascript
 A set of tools to harness javascript legacy code into a unit test.

-### Overview
-This set of tools (runtime spies) can help when trying to harness legacy code into a unit test.
-The main problem here is how to capture all the data coming into the unit and going out of it.
-See the example below to understand the tools.
+The main idea is to run the system in an integrative environment after adding some code.
+The added code captures the data going to the unit and out of it and generates code that will harness the unit in a unit test environment.

 ### example